unoplatform/uno.extensions/doc/Reference/Markup/GettingStarted.md

 ### Type Helpers

-When setting values for certain types on either the element or through a setter you, helpers have been added to make this easier and more closely aligned with how you might set these automatically in XAML.
+When setting values for certain types on either the element or through a setter, helpers have been added to make this operation easier and more closely aligned with how you might set these automatically in XAML.
 Currently helper extensions are available for:

 - Brush
 - Color